yienyoong/tp/docs/UserGuide.md

 Examples:

-1. Suppose, you want to delete John Doe from the Vax@NUS records.
+1. Suppose, you want to delete John Doe from Vax@NUS records.
 You can enter `delete A1234567X` into the command box.
 John Doe and his corresponding appointment will be deleted.

 ![deleteBefore](images/deleteBefore.png)